O.C. Tanner (company): Philanthropy

+10% of O.C.
+Tanner's profits are donated to charitable causes annually.

 O.C.
-Tanner annually sponsors the O.C.
-Tanner Gift of Music, a series of free concerts held in conjunction with the Utah Symphony and the Tabernacle Choir at Temple Square.
+Tanner sponsors the O.C.
+Tanner Gift of Music, a series of free concerts held in conjunction with the Utah Symphony and the Tabernacle Choir at Temple Square, plus various vocal artists.
 These concerts were initiated by Obert Tanner and Gordon B. Hinckley, future president of the Church of Jesus Christ of Latter-day Saints, in the 1970s as a way to give back to the community.

-These concerts are held on Temple Square in Salt Lake City and feature the Utah Symphony, the Tabernacle Choir at Temple Square, and various vocal artists over the years.
+In May 2019, O.C.
+Tanner designed a copper spike replica of the original Golden spike ceremonially driven at the joining of the First transcontinental railroad.
+This was in conjunction with the 150th anniversary celebration of the joining held at Golden Spike National Historical Park.
+Following the ceremonies, the spike was placed on display in the Utah State Capitol.
+In 2020, O.C.
+Tanner was honored by Upwardly Global for championing workplace diversity and inclusion.
+Upwardly Global is a national nonprofit organization dedicated to the effective integration of skilled immigrants into the U.S. workforce.